derekni/old-website/aboutme.md

 ### Favorite Books

 My favorite book of all time is Looking For Alaska by John Green, but it's kind of a guilty pleasure.
-My other favorite books are Me Before You, Gone With the Wind, and Pride and Prejudice.
+My other favorite books are Me Before You, Gone With the Wind, and The Great Gatsby.

 ### Hobbies